 India cements Ltd was founded in the year 1946 by two men, Shri S N N Sankaralinga Iyer and Sri T S Narayanaswami.
-They had the vision to inspire dreams for an industrial India, the ability to translate those dreams into reality and the ability to building enduring relationships and the future.
+They had the vision to inspire dreams for an industrial India, the ability to translate those dreams into reality and the ability to build enduring relationships and the future.

 Sri T S Narayanaswami, the banker turned industrialist, was the catalyst who saw the project cross through numerous hurdles and emerge as a viable and marketable proposition.
-He looked beyond cement and ventured into aluminium, chemicals and plastics and shipping.
+He looked beyond cement and ventured into aluminium, chemicals, plastics and shipping.
 A pioneer industrialist and visionary, Sri T S Narayanaswami played a dynamic role in the resurgence of industrialisation in free India.

 India Cements celebrated the Birth Centenary of Sri T S Narayanaswami on November 11, 2011.
 The Indian Postal Department released a Commemorative Postage Stamp in Honour of Sri T S Narayanaswami on November 11, 2012.